dylanvans/minor-ultimate/README.md

 ## Features
 - Register/Login users
 - Link users to LeagueVine Team
-- Show on the teampage the upcoming game, the live game and results
+- On the 'My Team' page, show the upcoming game, the live game and results
 - Show which games on the tournament are live (Homepage)
 - Detail page for every game
+- Detail page for every team
+- Send score updates for teams to LeagueVine
+- 'To Do' for submitting spirit points
+- Starred teams so users can follow other teams
 - Feedback to users by means of flash messages

 ## To Do
-- [ ] Link 'To Do' for submitting score and spirit points to teams
+- [ ] Make 'To Do' for submitting final score
 - [ ] Notify users linked to a team with an open 'To Do'
+- [ ] Filter live games on 'My Team' or 'Starred Teams'
 - [ ] Edit account for users
 - [ ] Display Swiss Standing and highlight the selected team
 - [ ] General updates feed on homepage.
-With updates from the organization and the selected team.
+With updates from the organization and the starred teams.
 - [ ] Fill info page with information about the tournament
+- [ ] Multiple tournaments functionality

 ## Installation